 The National Publications Department, with offices at National Headquarters in Alexandria, Virginia, represents the mission of The Salvation Army through print and digital publications and initiatives which include:

 – “The War Cry.”
-This monthly magazine is now in its 139th year of continuous publication (one of the longest running in the United States)
+This monthly magazine is one of the longest running in the United States.

 – “Peer,” the new magazine and associated online communication channels that reach out to Generation Z

 – “Word & Deed,” a Journal of Theology and Ministry

 – Crest Books, with more than 50 published titles that cover history, biography, theology, evangelism, and inspiration.

 The Salvation Army’s rich literary tradition, developed over its 153–year history, consists of works by a long line of distinguished contributors.
 These journalists and authors have detailed what it means to live God’s Word out in all its soul-saving, world-redeeming power.
 The Publications Department builds on this tradition by using all available means to spread the Good News of the Gospel, report on the mission of The Salvation Army and speak to the culture with truth and love today.”Jeff McDonald, Editorial Director, NHQ Publications Department